lbaehren/lofarsoft/src/Anaamika/doc/source/process_image.rst

    should be applied, one or the other is chosen internally based on the ratio of expected false pixels to true pixels.

 #.
-Calculates the rms image.
+Calculates the rms and mean images.
 The 3-sigma clipped rms and mean are calculated
    inside boxes of defined by the :term:`rms_box` parameter.
+Optionally, these images can be calculated using adaptive scaling of this box, so that a smaller box (defined the the :term:`rms_box_bright` parameter) is used near bright sources (where strong artifacts are more likely).
 Intermediate values are calculated using bicubic spline interpolation by default (the order of the spline interpolation can be set with the :term:`spline_rank` parameter).
 Depending on the resulting statistics (see :ref:`algorithms` for details), we either adopt the rms image or a constant rms in the following analysis.